ibm-cloud-docs/Cloudant/guides/transactions.md

 Since the view in previous example returns 0 for the order value, the result indicates that the order is fully paid.
-The reason is that the positive purchase order total cancels out the negative payment amounts.
+The reason is that the positive purchase order total cancels the negative payment amounts.
-Recording events as separate documents, that is one for the order and one for each payment, is good practice in {{site.data.keyword.cloudant_short_notm}}, since it avoids the possibility of creating conflicts when multiple processes modify the same document simultaneously.
+Recording events as separate documents, that is one for the order and one for each payment, is good practice in {{site.data.keyword.cloudant_short_notm}}.
+This practice avoids the possibility of creating conflicts when multiple processes modify the same document simultaneously.

-## Adding additional documents
+## Adding more documents
-{: #adding-additional-documents}
+{: #adding-more-documents}

 You could add other,
 separate documents to the database to record the following state changes as the order is provisioned and dispatched: